njNagaraj/Flask-blog-application/README.md

 Perfectly organized the code using Layout Inheritance and Packages.

-Note : the exatra env files and lock file are not needed to run the website (these are created because i developed the project using Replit IDE  which is easy to develop projects without any system requirements).
+Note : the exatra env directory and lock,toml,nix extension files are not needed to run the website (these are created because i developed the project using Replit IDE  which is easy to develop projects without any system requirements).